 At the initial log-in screen, select “Account Name and Password.

 At the following screen, select “Monroe Papers database.”
-This will bring you to the first entry of the database listing.
+This will bring you to an active search screen.

 The number of results will be displayed in the white numeric box on the left of the navigation bar.